thinkards/2020-voting/README.md

 **Ballot Drop Box?**: Yes

-**Postage Paid?**: “The county recorder or other officer in charge of elections shall mail the early ballot and the envelope for its return postage prepaid to the address provided by the requesting elector…”
+**Postage Paid?**: "The county recorder or other officer in charge of elections shall mail the early ballot and the envelope for its return postage prepaid to the address provided by the requesting elector…"

 **Copy of ID Required for Absentee Voting?**: No